By Heather Barrigan

 Negative environmental impact

-Unfortunately, a huge disadvantage of fast fashion is the damage it has on the environment.
+Unfortunately, a huge disadvantage of fast fashion is the damage it has on the environment (which is why people are embracing slow fashion).
 The fashion industry as a whole is actually the second-worst polluter.
 However, fast fashion takes it up a notch as companies waste billions of materials all year round, not to mention that it takes 2,700 litres of water to make one single cotton t-shirt.
 Non-renewable synthetic polymers are also a problem.
 They are used to prolong the longevity of clothing, however the production of this type of material results in the release of gases that are 300 times more harmful than carbon dioxide.

 The quick turnaround of fast fashion products has a direct effect on the amount of greenhouse gases released, which is mostly caused by excessive amounts of production and regular deliveries via air and road transportation.
 There is also a significant amount of waste, as many fashion brands do not use recyclable materials, which results in thousands if not millions of items being thrown out.
 This has caused celebrities and politicians to chime in on the debate, with Prince Charles recently condemning fast fashion and instead advising the UK public to go green with their fashion choices.